TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/erlang/index.md

 -export([start/0]).
 ```

-This exports our start function, it takes no arguments so we reference the function as `start/0`.
+This exports our `start` function, it takes no arguments so we reference the function as `start/0`.
 The number of arguments is called the "arity" of the function.

-Functions in erlang start with an atom (for now, think of these as just lowercase letters + underscores), then the parameters, followed by an arrow `->`.
+Functions in Erlang start with an atom (for now, think of these as just lowercase letters + underscores), then the parameters, followed by an arrow `->`.
 The following functions are both valid:

 ```erlang
 my_function() ->